Dz0nZ1/WorkoutAppBackend/README.md

-# WorkoutAppBackend
+# demo.backend
-Backend part of the project WorkoutApp done in Spring Boot
+Backend repository made for the purpose of class project exercise